"What I cannot create, I do not understand" (Richard Feynman)

 Python implementation of "Pricing the Term Structure with Linear Regressions" from Adrian, Crump and Moench (2013).
 This library prices the time series and cross-section of the term structure of interest rates using a three-step linear regression approach.
 Computations are fast, even with a large number of pricing factors.
 Generates estimates for term premium, risk neutral yields and expected returns.

 I would like to thank Emanuel Moench for sharing his replication files of the original paper.
-I made sure to match each and every computation step with the authors’ original implementation.
+I made sure to match each computation step with the authors’ original implementation.

 Python package to run Bayesian Fama-MacBeth Regressions from Bryzgalova, Huang & Julliard (2024).
 As presented by the authors, this methodology provides reliable risk premia estimates for both tradable and non-tradable factors, detects those weakly identified, delivers valid credible intervals for all objects of interest, and is intuitive, fast and simple to implement.